 Green Street Academy sought to refinance all outstanding components of the debt financing for its project through this transaction and secure a small of amount of new money financing.
 The components included senior debt from Bank of America, subordinate debt from an organization and an individual, and capital lease.
 An important goal of the transaction was to increase the Academy’s liquidity by use of reimbursements for prior expenses and through creative structuring of interest only periods and covenant allowances.

-The Academy’s financing comprised one series of tax-exempt debt and an additional series of taxable debt obligations totaling $__ million.
+The Academy’s financing comprised one series of tax-exempt debt and an additional series of taxable debt obligations totaling $22.115 million.
 The bonds were sold as non-rated obligations through a limited offering to qualified investors.
-The Series 2017A Bonds were structured as fixed rate tax-exempt obligations with a __ year amortization period.
+The Series 2017A Bonds were structured as fixed rate tax-exempt obligations with a 35 year amortization period.
 The 2017B Bonds were structured as permanent taxable debt amortized as quickly as possible to improve the Academy’s cost of capital.
-The resulting costs of capital were below __%.